mcfrith/tandem-genotypes/README.md

 The output looks like this:

-    chr22  41914573  41914611  GCGCGA  SHISA8  -2 -2 -2 -2  0  0  0  0  0
+    chr22  41914573  41914611  GCGCGA  SHISA8  coding  -2 -2 -2 -2  0  0  0  0
-    chr22  41994883  41994923  TG      SEPT3   -7 -3 -3 -1 -1  0  0
+    chr22  41994883  41994923  TG      SEPT3   3'UTR   -7 -3 -3 -1 -1  0  0

 Each line shows one tandem repeat.
-The first 3 columns show its location in [BED3](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format, column 4 shows the repeating unit, column 5 shows the gene name.
+The first 3 columns show its location in [BED3](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format, column 4 shows the repeating unit, column 5 shows the gene name, and column 6 the gene part.
 The remaining numbers show the copy number change in each alignment that covers the repeat: for example -2 means the aligned read has 2 fewer copies than the reference.
 Here, the first line is a nice example with 2 clear alleles, and the second line is a nasty example without clear alleles.

 ## Options